DhirajGaikwad10/PIR-sensor/README.md

 - To read distance we have to create pulse by making trigPin low and then high for 10 milisecond.
 - Calculate distance by muiltiplying duration with 0.034 (speed of sound) and dividing by 2.
 - Print distance to serial monitor
 - Write data to thingspeak account
+- vatanyacha gol dana